Tag Archives: Comedy

 The star of this scene is Lois Kibbee, who plays Judge Smail’s wife.

-Her comic mannerisms and upper-crust looks make her a perfect choice for the role and she arguably steals the show in her limited appearances.
+Her comic mannerisms and upper-crust looks make her a perfect choice for the role, and she arguably steals the show in her limited appearances.

 When Al jokes that she must have been something before electricity, her facial expressions perfectly emit comic horror.

-There are points of the film that really are unnecessary and do not work well- I have never understood Bill Murray’s character of Carl.
+There are points of the film that really are unnecessary and do not work well- I have never understood Bill Murray’s character, Carl.
 Bordering on silly, with a stuffed animal as the gopher, Murray himself is fantastic- improvising, but the role does not seem necessary to the rest of the film.

 Also, the attempted teen triangle between Danny, Maggie, and Lacey is dullsville- plain Maggie cannot compete with gorgeous and slutty Lacey.